mumanchu/LTR507ALSOpticalSensor/README.md

 **LTR-507ALS data sheet** \
 https://optoelectronics.liteon.com/upload/download/DS86-2013-0014/LTR-507ALS-01_FINAL%20DS.pdf

 Here's the overview of the module on the SolderedElectronics website.
-On the left of the window you will see a table-of-contents where you can view the Overview, Hardware Details, How It Works, and their own Arduino Library (but my library is better ;-) \ https://soldered.com/documentation/ltr-507/overview/
+On the left of the window you will see a table-of-contents where you can view the Overview, Hardware Details, How It Works, and their own Arduino Library (the _mumanchu_ library is better ;-) https://soldered.com/documentation/ltr-507/overview/

 This is the SolderedElectronics library for this chip.
 The same code is used for the official Arduino library. \